 He regards me like I’m an idiot.
 “I always know where you are, Mr. Stern.
 It’s my job.”
 He looks me up and down.
 “I will send a tailor to see you.
 The clothes you wear are unbefitting–”

 I poke him in the chest.
 Hard.
-And leave my finger there.
+I leave my finger there.
 “You are not dressing me.”

 The world spins.
 Something impacts my shoulder, butt, the side of my head, and the heels of my feet.
 Something soft, then hard.
 I realize that I’m on the floor on the other side of the room.
 I have no idea how I got here.
-The soft thing must have been me bouncing off of the bed.
+The soft thing must have been me bouncing off the bed.
 How come Jint can sail across the room and land like a cat, and I turn into a sack of rocks?

 I look up and Maurice is dusting imaginary flecks from his immaculate lapels.
 He’s still standing in the doorway, five meters away.
 “As I said, a tailor will be here in an hour.
 You represent Chipper Industries, Mr. Stern.
 I will instruct the tailor to follow your style, but with finer attention to detail than your current clothing applications.
 If you had let me finish, I would have also told you that your manner of dress is important not only to the public, but to your team.
 I am fully aware that your players will not respond well to a man in a pink track suit.”

-Please, god, not a tailor.
+Please, God, not a tailor.
 Nobody makes clothes anymore, not in the traditional sense.
 There are trillions of available patterns.
 Tailors are just human search engines with strong opinions.
 They are the epitome of fussy.
 I can’t do fussy right now.
 Not without sleep.

 Since I’m right there, I clamber onto the bed.
 “An hour?
 Then go away.
 I need sleep.”

 I try to close my eyes and they snap back open.
 The lethargic sensation I’ve been feeling for the past three days vanishes.
 I feel as rested as if I’d slept for twelve hours.
-“What the hell–”
+“What the hell?”

 “I have taken liberty and installed biologic monitoring applications into your software library,” Maurice says.
 “Among them is the GoGoGo add-on, the effects of which you are experiencing right now.
 It will allow you to forgo sleep, but still remain alert and responsive.
 I will warn you, however, that it is not a replacement for sleep.
-Do not use it more than 48 hours at a time.”
+Do not use it more than forty-eight hours at a time.”